 Touring has retarded my growth as a human being.
 There's a lot more to me than the public has seen.
 Now I'm free.
 It's as if a tremendous weight has been lifted off my shoulders.

-He'd already considered throwing in the towel, but Whelan's death likely pushed him to do so sooner.
+He'd already considered throwing in the towel, but Whelan's passing likely pushed him to do so sooner.
 Cassidy's struggles with addiction soon followed the incident.
 Much later in life, Cassidy admitted that he drank to "cover up the sadness and the emptiness."

 Susan Dey played Laurie Partridge on The Partridge Family, and the role brought her national fame.
 At first, Dey knew little about acting, even wondering what a close-up was, and her agent regularly accompanied her on set.
 As the show became more successful, the former model grew determined to stay thin, eating nothing but carrots for a time during one season.
 Her skin even turned orange as a result of her diet.